mathieubigorne/shared-components-bower/README.md

 `"shared-component": "mathieubigorne/shared-components-bower#version"`

-Load the scripts files you are insterested in.
+Load the scripts files you are interested in.

 ```html
 <script type="text/javascript" src="path/to/component/sample.js"></script>